Incentives for EV Chargers

 • Check out the resources section for tools to help you prepare for your project and application.

-Free Technical Assistance
+Free Technical Assistance for EV Charging Projects

 California Electric Vehicle Infrastructure Project (CALeVIP) 2.0